Jake-winkler/modern_js_from_the_beginning/modern_js_notes.md

     body: 'This is the body',
 };

-// the below will onver the obje literal above to json
+// the below will conver the obje literal above to json
 //the below is what you would send to a server if you are sending data to a server
 //stringify will allow you to store things in local storage. const str = JSON.stringify(post);